 There’s a good chance you’re looking for a full-time sales rep right now.
 How do we know?
 Nearly 13% of all U.S. jobs are full-time sales positions.
 But hiring sales representatives isn’t always easy, especially if your sales talent acquisition strategy is, well, old-fashioned.

 Talent acquisition is a far cry from what it used to be.
 While you still want to look for certain skills, top businesses are refocusing their concept of what a good candidate brings to the table.
 Ultimately, businesses have realized that the ideal recruitment strategy is searching for those who have the right characteristics—and can be taught the technical skills your team needs.
 This is an especially useful tactic in an ever-shrinking labor market; looking for characteristics as opposed to experience can broaden your sales talent pool.

 Read on to discover 6 key characteristics to look for when you’re hiring sales talent, from extraversion to team compatibility.

 You don’t want to hire someone who hates talking to people.
 After all, that’s what a lot of sales is about.
-However, extremely friendly and talkative people may not be a good fit; a Harvard Business Review study found that top salespeople averaged 30% lower in gregariousness than below-average performers.
 Review resumes for participation in clubs or volunteer opportunities.
+Business News Daily found that extroverts are sociable and feel energized by spending time with other people.
 If your interviewee seems reluctant to chat or lets silences sit unfilled, he or she might be better suited to work in another department.

 A salesperson with a strong sense of determination is driven to success and resilient to failure.
 A drive for success, or even to compete, ensures that a salesperson will perform at his or her best on a daily basis.
 Resilience to failure ensures that a salesperson will keep striving for success, even when he or she doesn’t succeed initially.
 To identify candidates’ level of determination during the talent acquisition process, ask interviewees how they handled a recent failure.